19 nov. 2019

 - Strategic clarity.
 Plus a strong contribution to future-proofing the chosen strategic direction.

 - Results and change execution.
-Ensuring the portfolio of business and functional activities apply the right trade-offs and optimize the value from their assets.
+Ensuring the portfolio of business and functional activities apply the right trade-offs and optimise the value from their assets.

 - Stakeholder influencer.
 Capable of navigating adeptly as the CEO’s sounding board, a business partner for peers, custodian of company assets for the board, honest broker for shareholders (and regulator) and figurehead for the function.